 PCIe slots can be occupied with numerous kinds of expansion cards/add-in cards.
-Graphics cards are one of the most common devices that you plug into a PCIe slots.
-You can also add network cards, SSD expansion cards, sound cards, storage controller cards, RAID controllers, video capture cards, TV tuner cards and Risers cards to the PCIe slots.
+Graphics cards are one of the most common devices you plug into PCIe slots.
+You can also add network cards, SSD expansion cards, sound cards, storage controller cards, RAID controllers, video capture cards, TV tuner cards, and Risers cards to the PCIe slots.

 As you can see, the PCIe slot is very versatile.
-It can accommodate a wide range of components so that you may design your system to your liking.
+It can accommodate a wide range of components to design your system to your liking.

-If you are a gamer, then you may want to install a Graphics card.
+You may want to install a Graphics card if you are a gamer.
 If you are building a NAS setup, you may want to add storage controllers and more SATA ports.
-If you are missing network capability on your PC, you can add a network adapter and if you are an audiophile, you can add a high end dedicated sound card to the PCIe slot.
+If you are missing network capability on your PC, you can add a network adapter, and if you are an audiophile, you can add a high-end dedicated sound card to the PCIe slot.

-The possibilities of what you can add are vast and in this article we will go through various devices to understand what things can be plugged in PCIe slots and what their functions are.
+The possibilities of what you can add are vast, and in this article, we will go through various devices to understand what things can be plugged into PCIe slots and their functions.

 How is Expansion Done on Motherboards?

-There are basically two protocols that you commonly use in order to add components to your motherboard.
+There are two protocols that you commonly use to add components to your motherboard.

-SATA is a protocol that is generally used to connect hard disk drives, SATA SSDs and optical drives.
+SATA is a protocol generally used to connect hard disk drives, SATA SSDs, and optical drives.

-PCIe, on the other hand, is a protocol that is used to connect High Speed Input Out devices (HSIO).
+On the other hand, PCIe is a protocol used to connect High-Speed Input/Output devices (HSIO).
 These are devices that have a high bandwidth requirement.

-PCIe, on the other hand is multiple folds faster than this.
+PCIe, on the other hand, is multiple folds faster than this.
 The PCIe x16 slot conforming to PCIe v4.0 has a bandwidth of about 31.5 GB/s.
-In fact a single lane PCIe x1 v4.0 slot has a bandwidth almost three times as much as a SATA 3 slot i.e 1.969 GB/s or 1969 MB/s on a single PCIe v4.0 lane vs 600MB/s on SATA 3.
+A single lane PCIe x1 v4.0 slot has a capacity almost three times as much as a SATA 3 slot, i.e., 1.969 GB/s or 1969 MB/s on a single PCIe v4.0 lane vs. 600MB/s on SATA 3.

-The point being made here is that PCIe slots are used to plug in demanding and specialized components.
+The point is that PCIe slots plugin demanding and specialized components.

 Also Read: How Much is a Motherboard?